OPSILab/Service-Catalog/docs/usage/index.md

 ## Administration section

+The **Administration** section provides sections to manage the available list of remote catalogues and their federation(see [Federation section](./federation-how-to.md) to know what is a federated catalogue and how to federate a catalogue).
+This section is available only for CATALOGUE_MANAGER type user.
-The **Administration** section provides sections providing federate catalogues services and datasets settings There are three pages in this section:
+There are three pages in this section:

 -   *Federate catalogues*

 -   *Remote catalogues*

--   *Manage configuration*
+-   *Configuration*

 ## Federated catalogues page